pangeacyber/pangea-extensions-firebase/firestore-audit-log/README.md

 * Pangea service domain: Where is your Pangea Service is deployed?

-* Pangea Auth Token: A Pangea Auth Token with access to the Redact service.
+* Pangea Auth Token: A Pangea Auth Token with access to the Secure Audit Log service.

-* Pangea Config Id: A Pangea Config ID for the Redact service.

 **Cloud Functions:**

-* **fstranslate:** Listens for writes of new strings to your specified Cloud Firestore collection, redact sensitive text from the strings based on defined rulesets, then writes the translated strings back to the same document.
+* **fslog:** Listens for writes of new strings to your specified Cloud Firestore collection, redact sensitive text from the strings based on defined rulesets, then writes the translated strings back to the same document.